Fraud Defence Solicitors

 Income tax fraud is investigated by HM Revenue & Customs (HMRC), which has a specialist office tasked with investigating evasion worth between £75,000 and £500,000.
 For cases involving alleged evasion of more than £500,000, there is a Specialist Investigation Office.

-Our solicitors have experience in dealing with HMRC requests for disclosure, and we have a comprehensive understanding of the limits to the powers of HMRC and can protect you from disclosing information that you are not obliged to.
+Our solicitors have experience in dealing with HMRC requests for disclosure, and we have a comprehensive understanding of the limits to the powers of HMRC, meaning that we can protect you from unjustified disclosure requests.

 Insider dealing and market abuse are among the most serious business crimes that a company or individual can be charged with.
 If you or the company you work for are facing allegations of insider trading and market manipulation, a robust defence is vital.